langchain-ai/langgraph/docs/docs/concepts/langgraph_cloud.md

 ## Architecture

 !!! warning "Subject to Change"
-The LangGraph Cloud deployment architecture may change in the future.
+The Cloud SaaS deployment architecture may change in the future.

-A high-level diagram of a LangGraph Cloud deployment.
+A high-level diagram of a Cloud SaaS deployment.

 ![diagram](img/langgraph_cloud_architecture.png)